 Completing your Master of Public Health degree offers you numerous professional choices as you continue on your public health career path.
-Here are some broad career areas that students can obtain future employment.
+Here are some broad career areas where students can obtain future employment.
 If you have additional questions about public health careers, visit What is Public Health - http://www.whatispublichealth.org/Careers/.